Menu

 Our 65 foot Class 1 CCA Treated Southern Yellow Pine Poles are grown, debarked, and treated in the United States.
 They are manufactured to ANSI O5.1 specification.
 Poles are treated with preservatives to the latest American Wood Preservers Association standards to ensure rot and decay prevention.
 The long term durability of a wood utility pole is one of its main benefits

 Delivery is made with a standard flatbed truck depending on pole lengths and the customer is responsible for offloading.
-Offloading requires a fork lift or appropriate similar vehicle to offload ? customer supplied.
+Offloading requires a fork lift or appropriate similar vehicle to offload – customer supplied.
 Customer is responsible for any costs associated with delivery rescheduling because of improper scheduling or not having the proper offloading equipment available at time of delivery.
 Installation should be done by a trained professional.

 Pricing: Does not include price of shipping.
 Shipping is available to the lower 48 USA states.
 We can supply a budgetary shipping quote or a firm shipping quote that is good for 14 days.

 Disclaimer: LED Lighting Supply is not responsible for improper loading (ie what is mounted to the pole), installation costs, or foundation design of light poles.
 Dimensions and specifications of poles are subject to change without notice but the pole top and butt dimensions will always be within ANSI specifications.
 Wood poles are the ideal option for most field projects as concrete poles require more frequent maintenance and replacement.
-While our main product line is southern yellow pine, we at times are able to offer other species including douglas fir and red pine.
+While our main product line is southern yellow pine, we at times are able to offer other species including Douglas fir and red pine.
 CCA treatment generally will result in the poles being free of insects for decades to come.

-Please be advised that our wood poles are covered solely by a 1 year-year workmanship warranty, which ensures that the poles are free from defects from the manufacturing process, and structural integrity, for a period of one year from the date of purchase.
+Please be advised that our wood poles are covered solely by a 1-year workmanship warranty, which ensures that the poles are free from defects from the manufacturing process, and structural integrity, for a period of one year from the date of purchase.
 This warranty does not cover damage resulting from external factors, misuse, or normal wear and tear.

 Web ID: 2262